 Duckbill’s new hOle book, When Jiya met Urmila by Shabnam Minwalla tells a humorous episode born out of an apparently unlikely friendship.
-The nuanced book, meant for younger readers subtly touches upon the theme of social class
+The nuanced book, meant for younger readers subtly touches upon the theme of social class differences.

 “Don't be a sellout!” says Author Vikram Bhatti in his book, The Sellout Nation, a resolutely smart, sharp and wicked satire on the evils of globalisation.